Min-KiD/DLProject-AnomalyDetected/README.md

 ## Feature Extraction for Anomaly Detection

-we use I3D for Spatial-Temporal Feature Extraction with output is rgb and optical flow numpy file, read more and run in `feature-extraction.ipynb`
+we use I3D for Spatial-Temporal Feature Extraction with output is rgb and optical flow numpy file, read more and run in file `feature-extraction.ipynb`